jpkraemer/angularSignatureField/README.md

 ## Use

-The important directive is `signatureField` implemented in `www/js/signature.js`.
+The important directive is `signatureField`.
 It can be used like this:

 ```